-We’ve declared Switzerland one of our favorite winter holiday destinations!
+We’ve declared Switzerland one of our favourite winter holiday destinations!
 It’s a country that lets you explore using all your senses, and it’s even more charming in winter.
 Snuggle up in your winter coat, boots and gloves and get ready to explore Switzerland at its best.

 Here’s why the festive season in Switzerland is worth the visit…

 A white Christmas is not guaranteed in the big cities like Zurich and Bern, nor in the lower valleys.
 If snow is what you’re looking for, the higher you go, the better!
 Around Christmas-time, all the ski resorts open up and the winter-sport mecca of Switzerland is flooded with travellers from all over the world.
 Outdoor Interlaken is one of our favourite adventure spots.
 Here, you can head into the village of Interlaken on days when you just need to give your body a rest.
 Please note that the village is not high up, so snow-capped rooftops are not guaranteed.

 That’s what we go up the mountain for!
 Take the train to Jungfraujoch and stand 3,454 metres above sea level.
 Along the way to Jungfrau, you’ll pass the villages of Grindelwald, Wengen and Muerren.
 All of these towns will be picturesque winter fantasies for those seeking a guaranteed white Christmas.